shikamiya/my-qmk-keyboards/qmk-keyboard/split_sample/readme.md

 then input keyboard's name and answer some questions (just hit enter if you don't understand it).

 you can use alphanumeric letters as keyboard's name, but **can't use hyphen** .
-It cause build error.
+It causes build error.

 ### change settings